-When you import products from outside the EU, you need to declare them to Customs.
+When you import products from outside the EU, you need to declare them to the Customs Administration of the Netherlands.
 By filing this declaration and paying any import taxes and duties levied on the goods, you bring them in to the EU’s free circulation.

 You file the declaration digitally.
 Usually, an expeditor or customs representative will do this on your behalf.
 If your business uses the correct software and obtain authorisation from the Dutch Customs National Helpdesk, you may also file the import declaration yourself.

 Note: do you import goods from outside the EU via a Dutch port?
 Maritime imports are now subject to the Container Release Message (Container Vrijgave Bericht, CVB) obligation.
 This obligation applies to containers, trailers, bulk cargo, and general cargo.